swaptacular/swpt_creditors_ui/pr0-documents.rst

 Overview
 ========

-This document specifies the format for ``PR-zero`` payment requests.
+This document specifies the ``PR-zero`` document format for payment requests.

+``PR-zero`` is a `machine-readable`_ format for `Swaptacular`_ payment requests, which has been specifically designed to be very compact, so that payment requests in this format can be presented as `QR Codes`_, and scanned by the payer at the point-of-sale.

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and